isel-leic-ave/autorouter/README.md

 ### Part 3 - JsonServer

-Make a proposal and modify the annotations API of the AutoRouter library to let programmers express routes that return an infinite sequence.
+Make a proposal and modify the annotations API of the AutoRouter library to let programmers express routes that return an sequence.

 You should also modify the `JsonServer` to support this new kind of routes that should continuously write a new HTML paragraph for each `String` in a sequence.